by George Eliot

 Rebecca Newberger Goldstein graduated from Columbia University, receiving the Montague Prize for Excellence in Philosophy, and immediately went on to graduate work at Princeton University, receiving her PhD in philosophy.
 While in graduate school she was awarded a National Science Foundation Fellowship and a Whiting Foundation Fellowship.
 As well as her teaching work she is also a writer whose novels and short stories dramatise the concerns of philosophy.
-Goldstein’s writings emerge as arguments for the belief that in our time fiction may be the best vehicle for involving readers in questions of morality and existence.
-She says imaginatively inhabiting other lives, which is what we do in literature, can induce a great moral growth.

 Your first book is Middlemarch, by George Eliot.